 However, the more I think about it, the more I realize that I actually don't know anything about Washi at all.

 One day, as I continued to think about it, it suddenly occurred to me.

 "I want to create a new form of washi that people are excited about and that no one has ever seen before .

 From there, the development of a new form of washi began.
 After much deliberation, we decided to create an accessory that is neither a handicraft nor a souvenir, taking advantage of the characteristics of washi, such as lightness, good texture, and good processability.

 But it's not that easy...

-After a lot of trial and error, we finally completed our original three-dimensional molding technique around 2010.(The picture below is the first washi necklace I made, which I still keep in a safe place.)
+After repeated trial and error, I finally completed my original three-dimensional molding technique "Patent Pending (Patent Application 2022-092726)" in around 2010.(The picture below is the first washi necklace I made, which I still keep in a safe place.)

 From then on, I repeatedly went to art events and handmade markets all over the country to explore the possibilities, and in 2013, I rented a small 11㎡ atelier and established ARATA, the predecessor of HIROYA.Thanks to your support, we moved to a 47.5㎡ atelier in 2015, and in 2019, we changed our name to HIROYA to clarify and communicate clearly who we are and what we do.